 The WordPress API allowed me to create and edit posts massively.
 So, I just looped through the Facebook export and created posts in WordPress.

 I didn’t transfer videos.
-Firstly, they need to be uploaded somewhere first, and then create a post in WordPress with an integrated player.
+Firstly, they need to be uploaded somewhere, and then a post needs to be created in WordPress with an integrated player.
 It’s not difficult; someday I’ll bother with it.

-Another issue with posting a gallery—when there are several images, and you want to make them clickable and expand to full screen in WordPress while having thumbnails in the post.
-This time the problem is with WordPress.
-There is an API for creating posts, but it poorly supports the gallery.
-How to create it via API is not documented at all, but you can throw HTML simulating what you get if you create a gallery there and then request a post from WordPress through the API.
+Another issue is posting a gallery — when there are several images, and you want to make them clickable and expand to full screen in WordPress while having thumbnails in the post.
+This time, the problem is with WordPress.
+There is an API for creating posts, but it poorly supports galleries.
+How to create one via API is not documented at all, but you can throw in HTML simulating what you get if you create a gallery there and then request a post from WordPress through the API.
 In this post, there are special figure tags, and if you emulate them when creating a new post, it sort of works, but unfortunately, it’s not clickable.
-I’m still figuring out if this can be fixed, but it seems not easy.
+I’m still figuring out if this can be fixed, but it does not seem easy.

-This is how the post looked like in my Facebook:
+This is how the post looked in my Facebook:

-This is how it looks in the the blog:
+This is how it looks in the blog:

 Translation

 All my Facebook is full of posts in Russian.
-Some of them are bi-lingual, but mostly they are in Russian.
-I’ve thought about it before, but only now has automatic translation reached a level where hardly anything needs tweaking
+Some of them are bilingual, but most are in Russian.
+I’ve thought about it before, but only now has automatic translation reached a level where hardly anything needs tweaking.

 For translation, I use OpenAI Completion API, GPT-4.
-Using large language models is much better for the purpose because their translations involve some existing knowledge about the stuff in the world, and it correctly translates the brands and names even if they are misspelled in the original language.
+Using large language models is much better for this purpose because their translations involve some existing knowledge about things in the world, and they correctly translate brands and names even if they are misspelled in the original language.

-How to translate 5000 posts?
+How do you translate 5,000 posts?
 All content was exported into a file, one line per post.
-Each post starts with a prefix like this (2024-04-22T07:59:18.json).
-Then, this file was automatically divided into fragments of no more than X kilobytes each (I chose 10kb — but normally it is a size of the context window).
+Each post starts with a prefix like this: (2024-04-22T07:59:18.json).
+Then, this file was automatically divided into fragments of no more than X kilobytes each.
+I chose 10 KB — but normally it is the size of the context window.
 It is then sent to the OpenAI API with the prompt “Translate to English preserving my style and keeping the HTML markup.
 Each line starts with a json filename in parentheses.
 Your output should be formatted in the same way – each line should be started with the same, but the text should be translated to English.
 Below is the text”.
 The result was recorded in a translation file.

-Translating the archive takes time, and so far 2200 facebook posts were automatically translated to English and published on RaufAliev.com.
-The gears are moving, so by the end of the week all 5000 posts should be translated and “migrated” to the public blogs.
+Translating the archive takes time, and so far 2,200 Facebook posts have been automatically translated into English and published on RaufAliev.com.
+The gears are moving, so by the end of the week all 5,000 posts should be translated and “migrated” to the public blogs.

 Link Preview

 If you share a link on Facebook, you see a Facebook link preview generated by Facebook itself.
 It extracts a title, image, and description from the page you share.
-For the purpose, I used a service called LinkPreview which is free for my volumes and tasks.
-So, I have connected the LinkPreview API service to pull an image and title from the link if it is in the post, making it look nicer.
+For this purpose, I used a service called LinkPreview, which is free for my volumes and tasks.
+So, I connected the LinkPreview API service to pull an image and title from the link if it is in the post, making it look nicer.

-So now I have gotten two blogs in addition to my Facebook
+So now I have two blogs in addition to my Facebook:

-And that’s was not even a weekend project, but a Saturday evening project!
+And that was not even a weekend project, but a Saturday evening project!

 I love such challenges.
 They keep me awake at night.